DesignInformaticsLab/DesignInformaticsLab.github.io/gear_design_assignment.md

 eta_2 = 0.97
 ```

 Then the active wheel force uses the efficiency of the currently engaged gear only.
-Do **not** multiply them together during the 0–60 simulation because only one selectable ratio is engaged at a time.

 ---